yunxiaomr/yunxiaomr.github.io/_pages/about.md

 **Yunxiao Zhao**, Zhiqiang Wang, Xiaoli Li, Jiye Liang, Ru Li.

 [**Project**](https://yunxiaomr.github.io/) <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>
 - We propose a novel approach AGR (Agent-Guided Rationalization), guiding the next action of the model based on its current training state.
-We introduce causal intervention calculus to quantify the causal effects inherent during rationale training, and utilize reinforcement learning process to refine the learning bias of them.
-Furthermore, we pretrain an agent within this reinforced causal environment to guide the next step of the model.
+We introduce causal intervention calculus to quantify the causal effects inherent during rationale training, and utilize reinforcement learning process to refine the learning bias of them.
+Furthermore, we pretrain an agent within this reinforced causal environment to guide the next step of the model.
 </div>
 </div>